ansiblejunky/ansible-project-template/README.md

 - Playbooks
 - etc.

-Ansible Playbooks should be very short and simple - they define **where** and **what**.
+Ansible Playbooks should be very short and simple - they define **WHERE** and **WHAT**.
 Ansible Roles should be environment-agnostic and answer **how**.
 Therefore they should be built independently from the Ansible Playbook repository.
 This allows **any** Ansible Playbook to use the Ansible Role and run the tasks against **any** environment.
 The overall goal for Ansible Roles is to be a reusable and encapsulated object.

-## Notes
+## Visual Studio Code

 TODO: UPDATE THIS TEXT